As well as general construction multi-skills, we also run courses specifically for:

 As well as deepening your knowledge of the construction industry, you will develop the expertise and knowledge required to enter the industry at an advanced stage, or to progress to university to prepare for a career in construction management.
 The sector is well paid and there are opportunities to progress from an apprenticeship to a self-employed trade specialist, or a project-manager role in a multi-national company.

-Whether your skills and interests would match with being a carpenter, plumber, electrician, site foreman or surveyor, our teachers have years of experience within construction and will share with you the knowledge and expertise you need to succeed.
-What’s more, our students get to work on employer led projects which reflect the real-life challenges construction companies face every day.
+Whether your skills and interests would match with being a bricklayer, carpenter, plumber, electrician, site foreman or surveyor, our teachers have years of experience in construction and will share with you the knowledge and expertise you need to succeed.
+What’s more, our students get to work on employer-led projects reflecting the real-life challenges construction companies face daily.

 One of the reasons for the strength of this industry is that the roles can be so varied, and all are crucial to construction projects, whether large or small.
-Plumbers and electricians are necessary to install systems and carry out repairs, carpenters and construction workers interpret designs and create structures, site foremen supervise teams and architects design and develop specifications for buildings.
-The construction industry offers a wealth of career opportunities to progress into once you gain your qualification.
+Plumbers and electricians are necessary to install systems and carry out repairs; carpenters, bricklayers and construction workers interpret designs and create structures; site foremen supervise teams and architects design and develop specifications for buildings.
+The construction industry offers a wealth of career opportunities to progress once you gain your qualification.